tkdlek11112/TIL/Unity_RaidLike_devlog.md

 3. But there is another problem that my sprite rotate.
 I add a solution code in update() `transform.rotation = Quaternion.identity;`
 4. I don't know this code where good or not for performance.
 I will find some example.

+# To-do list
+1. Make prototype game has functions move and attack.

+# Issue
+1. If characters move to one point, they start to dance.
+XD I have to make a exception when they collide each other.